Brismuth-Apps-LLC/bulk-texter-lite/support.md

 ### Donating
 If you'd like to donate to show your appreciation for this extension, you can do so on PayPal (https://paypal.me/brismuth) or Venmo (@brismuth).

-You can also feel free to leave a review in the Chrome Web store: https://chrome.google.com/webstore/detail/google-voice-bulk-texter/gdplkhplnfgmodalfimcondhmokmekka
+You can also leave a review in the Chrome Web store: https://chrome.google.com/webstore/detail/google-voice-bulk-texter/gdplkhplnfgmodalfimcondhmokmekka

 Thanks!